joerndigital/semanticchess/README.md

 $ cd src/main/database
 $ docker-compose up
 ```
 <p>The next commands must be executed in the folder with the pom.xml.
-If you already loaded data to the database just start the engine with the the 4th command.
+If you already loaded data to the database just start the engine with the 4th command.
 At the first launch perform the following steps. </p>

 <h4>1.
 Convert the PGN file to RDF data (in this project you can find 1610-1899.pgn as an example):</h4>